Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 "Sister, I know you mean well, but this is a thing that **cannot** be shared!" he said, rubbing his head with one massive paw.
 "Ow."

-"I am sorry, Da...Great Father," she said, realizing that she'd taken this as far as it was going to go today.
+"I am sorry, Da...
+Great Father," she said, realizing that she'd taken this as far as it was going to go today.
 She sat for a while and watched the clouds below as they returned to Folctha.
-Daar...the Great Father...sat next to her in silence.
+Daar... the Great Father... sat next to her in silence.

 He had been legendary in his former life for his larger-than-life attitude and